How Long Does it Take to Renew a Passport

 The latter will give you the option of expedited processing in person as well as via mail.
-In person means someone will check on your paperwork every day even if you don’t have the ability to do so, then the service ships your passport to you.
+In-person means someone will check on your paperwork every day even if you can’t do so; then the service ships your passport to you.

 Asking for an expedited passport via mail means you have to rush the application and double-check for mistakes.
 Instead of having the employees of an outside service available to check on your progress every day, you’re basically hoping the agency receives your application in time and sends your passport back just as fast.